-Section 162(m) of the Internal Revenue Code generally limits the deductibility by corporations of compensation in excess of \$1,000,000 paid to certain executive officers beginning in 1994, unless certain requirements are met.
-The Committee continues to consider the impact of this new tax code provision on the Corporation, and, in due course, will review its compensation programs for the executive officers subject to the deduction limit while preserving its focus on performance-driven compensation.
+Section 162(m) of the Internal Revenue Code generally limits the deductibility by corporations of compensation in excess of \$1,000,000 paid to certain executive officers, unless certain requirements are met.
+The Corporation's pay philosophy is performance focused and the Committee believes in retaining discretion to increase as well as decrease incentive awards based on the Committee's assessment of individual performance and other relevant factors.
+The Committee will continue to review its compensation programs for the executive officers subject to the deductibility limit while preserving its focus on performance-driven compensation.